Setting Global Filters and Date Parameters

 This article shows how to set your global data filters and date ranges, which together determine the data set you will see when using ResourceFirst.

-The Global Funnel Filter, indicated by the funnel icon in the upper right of your ResourceFirst screen, is where you will set which projects and resources you will see in your session, as well as the date ranges for labor and financials.
-You can also select additional check boxes and field-level filters to fine tune which data you see.
-The filter settings remain until you change them again, even if you log off.
+The Global Funnel Filter, the funnel icon in the upper right of your ResourceFirst screen, is where you specify the scope of data to load for your session.
+The scope includes projects and resources, as well as the date ranges for labor and financial assignments.
+You can also select additional check boxes and field-level filters to fine tune the data load.
+The filter settings remain until you change them again, even across sessions.

-The Data Parameters section allows you to set the date range for your session, including start date, period type, number of periods, and whether you’d like to see units in hours (the default is FTEs or Full Time Equivalents).
+The Data Parameters section allows you to set the date range for your session, including start date, period type (granularity), and number of periods.
+Labor and financial date ranges are set separately.

 The icon in Assignments, Utilization, and other relevant contexts allows setting the visible data range (the start date, granularity type and number of periods).